EndPointCorp/end-point-blog/2013/08/07/buy-one-get-one-promotion-with-spree.html.md

   end
 ```

-Now that we know which line items aren't meant to be edited by users,
+Now that we know which line items aren’t meant to be edited by users,
 we can update our UI to not render the options to remove immutable
 line items or update their quantity.
 We can also display the
-additional text in the line line item when it's available.
+additional text in the line line item when it’s available.

 Missing from this implementation is a way to secure the immutable
 line items from manipulation of the immutable line items POSTed
 parameters.
 While this might be required in other cases using
-immutable line items, because our promotion action sets the "get
+immutable line items, because our promotion action sets the “get
-one" line items quantity with every order update, we don't need
+one” line items quantity with every order update, we don’t need
 to worry about this issue in this case.

-## Test Driving
+### Test Driving

 At this point, you can begin manual testing of your
 implementation, but of course automated testing is best.
 Ideally, we
 would have TDDed this against a failing integration test, but the
 testing infrastructural setup required to do this is beyond the scope
 of the article.
-What's worth sharing though, is the syntax of the
+What’s worth sharing though, is the syntax of the
-assertions I've developed to inspect line items, so that you can
+assertions I’ve developed to inspect line items, so that you can
 implement something similar for your specific needs.
-Here's a snippet
+Here’s a snippet
-from an integration test to give you a sense of the DSL we've built
+from an integration test to give you a sense of the DSL we’ve built
 up.

 ```ruby